Our Homegrown Park Progress: Our Private National Park is Registered and Here Is Our Progress in Pictures

 - several days of shoveling and raking to spread it out

-- the pictures below are the result we are aiming towards – there will be only flowers native to this area in Virginia, tall flowers nearest the pine trees then shorter flowers near the front edge, we will add a walkway of pea-gravel winding through the middle and a birdbath near the front.
+- the pictures below were the result we were aiming towards – only flowers native to this area in Virginia, tall flowers nearest the pine trees then shorter flowers near the front edge, we added a walkway winding through the middle.
+We made it perfectly and have 4,318 sq ft of pollinator gardens and 515 vegetable gardens.
+We have converted a total of 4,833 sq feet from “lawn”

 To Support this work, Donate